arjundhav/sparkstask/README.md

 # Sparkstask

-<h2> This Repo Contains the task I completed as Intern at The Sparks Foundation
+<h2> This Repo Contains the tasks I completed as Intern at The Sparks Foundation